rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    TODO: I hope to have a competitive comparison in the future.

 0. Click <strong>Sign In</strong> to the AWS Lambda Console.
+   If you have signed in before, the URL changes to include your working region.

    <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2">
    https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2</a>

    NOTE: AWS Lambda acts like a giant single server.
    But you get to pick which Availability Zone.

+0. Change the region if you need.

 0. Select Services from the top menu.